vntodorova/android-intern-training-21/T2-NotesApp.md

 * Take a look at [this](https://developer.android.com/training/data-storage/room) article about saving data in local database using Room and implement that instead of storing the files physically in the device storage.
 * Add a button somewhere (make it pretty), which will change the view mode of the notes list from *List* to *Grid*.
-* Add [search](https://developer.android.com/guide/topics/search), so that the user finds his notes more quickly.
 * Add delete and edit functionality.